globaltravelreport/global-travel-report/content/articles/1-ultimate-guide-best-noise-cancelling-headphones-for-aussie.md

 ---
 title: 'Ultimate Guide: Best Noise-Cancelling Headphones for Aussie Travellers'
-summary: >-
-  Embarking on international adventures from Australia just got more serene with the latest deals on noise-cancelling headphones, a must-have for any se...
+summary: "  Embarking on international adventures from Australia just got more serene with the latest deals on noise-cancelling headphones, a must-have for any se..."
 date: '2025-05-02T02:28:45.899Z'
 country: Multiple Countries
 type: '''Budget, Family, Culture, Food & Wine'''